benjisidi/saltmarsh/Session 4 - Tertiated.md

 - [[Anders Solomon]]
 - [[A Dwarf]]

 There are some pleasantries, then we get down to brass tax.
-Sea Princes don't usually
+Sea Princes don't usually operate this close to Saltmarsh, so if we destroy this ship we reckon they'll leave.
+If we destroy the ship, they'll probably not come back.
+We'll get paid 450gp, of which we've already been paid 150.
 # Executive Summary
 At the end of the session, recap what's happened for easy re-reading